 I only used half of the sofrito in the soup recipe.
 You could add more to taste if you like.
 Felicia commented that the sofrito mixture can be stored for up to a month and used wherever it would be tasty!

 I hope you’ll give this recipe a try.
+Serve it on top of pressure cooker white rice.
 Thanks so much Felicia for sharing it with us!

 - 1 Pasilla of Poblano chili pepper, stemmed, seeded and chopped